ManifoldScholar/manifold-docusaurus/docs/backend/resource.md

 https://sketchfab.com/models/c1c94e1f69df45eeae4a0a1d0d27e85b/embed
 ```

+#### Allow Fullscreen? and Allow Camera?

+These two toggles are only available to **Interactive** Resources.
+The first, **Allow Fullscreen**, makes it possible for readers to expand the content to the full size of the viewport.
+The second toggle, **Allow Camera**, gives the resource permission to make use of the user’s system camera.

 ### Variants

 This sidebar menu only appears for **Image**, **Video**, **Audio**, and **Interactive** Resources.
 All of the fields in this section anticipate an upload that can be dropped onto the field or selected using your device’s file system by clicking the **Upload a File** link.